Derivatives of Constant Multiples

 = |

-additional explanation for the derivative of sums
+additional explanation for the derivative of constant multiples

-see another derivative of sums example
+see another derivative of constant multiples example

 practice gateway test